-THE POWER OF BEING UNDERSTOOD AUDIT | TAX | CONSULTING
+THE POWER OF BEING UNDERSTOOD ASSURANCE | TAX | CONSULTING

 RSM Australia Pty Ltd is a member of the RSM network and trades as RSM.
 RSM is the trading name used by the members of the RSM network.
-Each member of the RSM network is an independent accounting and consulting (Irm which practices in its own right.
-The RSM network is not itself a separate legalentity in any jurisdiction.
-RSM Australia Pty Ltd ACN009 321377 att Birdance Practice Trust ABM 65 319 382 479 trading as RSM Liability [Imited by a scheme approved under Professional Standards Legislation]
+Each member of the RSM network is an independent accounting and consulting firm which practices in its own right.
+The RSM network is not itself a separate legal entity in any jurisdiction.
+RSM Australia Pty Ltd ACN 009 321 377 atf Birdanco Practice Trust ABN 65 319 382 479 trading as RSM Liability limited by a scheme approved under Professional Standards Legislation.